AML Laws and Regulations in the US 2024—What Has Changed?

 In particular, the Patriot Act imposes a range of Customer Due Diligence (CDD) and screening responsibilities on US companies, with a focus on international transactions.
 The Patriot Act imposes criminal and financial penalties for persons found to be in violation of CFT compliance regulations.

-In 2021, the US introduced the Anti-Money Laundering Act (AMLA) 2020, the most notable reform to the country’s AML/CFT legislation since the Patriot Act.
 Its purpose is to manage the threats posed by new technologies and criminal methodologies.
-The regulatory measures introduced by the AMLA include broadened international information sharing rules, increased penalties for money laundering, new beneficial ownership requirements to prevent the misuse of shell companies, and new whistleblower protections.
+The regulatory measures introduced by the AMLA include broadened international information sharing rules, new beneficial ownership requirements to prevent the misuse of shell companies, increase penalties for money laundering and enforce new whistleblower protections.

 Criminal cases may be reported in the news before official sources confirm them.
-Accordingly, the EDD process may also include adverse media screening, which require financial institutions to search news sources for the customer’s involvement in negative stories (including terrorism, terrorist financing, financial crime, organized crime, kidnapping, corruption, and tax crime).
+Accordingly, the EDD process may also include adverse media screening, which requires financial institutions to search news sources for the customer’s involvement in negative stories (including terrorism, terrorist financing, financial crime, organized crime, kidnapping, corruption, and tax crime).

 Financial institutions must submit a Suspicious Activity Report (SAR) using a special Bank Secrecy Act BSA E-Filing System no later than 30 calendar days after the date when signs of money laundering were initially detected.